Surat Kecil untuk Tuhan

 Surat Kecil untuk Tuhan (phrasal translation: A Diary of Letters to God) is a 2011 Indonesian biographical drama film directed by Harris Nizam.
-The film stars Dinda Hauw and Alex Komang, it follows a young girl's struggle with cancer.
-It was the best-selling Indonesian film of 2011.
+The film stars Dinda Hauw and Alex Komang.
+The film tells a story about a young girl's struggle with cancer, and it was the best-selling Indonesian film of 2011.

 Plot

 Keke (Dinda Hauw) is a young girl with a loving father (Alex Komang) and mother, as well as loyal friends.
 She is diagnosed with Rhabdomyosarcoma (a cancer of connective tissues), which is unusual at her age.
 After undergoing twenty-five sessions of chemotherapy, the once healthy and beautiful Keke finds herself sickly and bald, with a disfigured face.
 Although the treatment initially works, the cancer returns a year later.

 Doctors estimate that Keke has three months to live.
-To help her deal with her pain, she begins keeping a diary; through her writing she finds the strength to hold on for a year.
+To help her deal with her pain, she begins keeping a diary; through her writing, she finds the strength to hold on for a year.
 As she begins to accept her fate, she writes a letter to God in her diary, asking that her family be kept safe.